ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Method Evaluation Detail on ViStoryBench

-MM-StoryAgent~\cite{xu2024mmstoryagent} does not support the input of reference images.
+MMStoryAgent~\cite{xu2024mmstoryagent} does not support the input of reference images.
 We only utilize the Image Agent mentioned in the code to generate images from prompts, without further generating a video.
-As MM-StoryAgent is based on StoryDiffusion, we also employ grouped encoder sd\_embed~\cite{sd_embed_2024} to adapt to long prompts.
+As MMStoryAgent is based on StoryDiffusion, we also employ grouped encoder sd\_embed~\cite{sd_embed_2024} to adapt to long prompts.